algosup/2023-2024-project-4-sportshield-team-7/user_manual/user_manual.md

 ### Step 1: Charge the device

-1. Connect the USB cable to the device.
+1. Connect the provided USB cable to the device.
 2. Connect the USB cable to a power source.
 3. Once the device is fully charged, disconnect the USB cable from the device.

 ### Step 2: Turn on the device

-1. The device will automatically turn on as soon as it has enough battery.
-2. You can check the battery level by looking at the application.
+1. The device will automatically turn on as soon as it has enough battery (You will be able to check the battery level by looking at the application, once installed).

 ### Step 3: Pair the device with your phone